Skip to main content

 4 mentions Positive Neutral Negative

 The graphics in the game are poorly optimized, with minimal impact from the available settings, leading to a lackluster visual experience.
-The main menu humorously includes a "potato" graphics option, and the overall aesthetic is reminiscent of the opening of "The Elder Scrolls: Redguard," but with a more cartoonish style.
+The main menu humorously includes a "potato" graphics option, while the overall aesthetic resembles a cartoonish version of the opening from "The Elder Scrolls: Redguard."

 • “The entire scene looked straight out of the opening of The Elder Scrolls: Redguard, except with cartoony graphics.”